OlamilekanJohn/Climate-Finance-Project/README.md

 ## 3. Executive Summary

-This project investigates whether physical climate vulnerability — measured using the ND-GAIN Country Index — predicts how much international climate finance a country receives per capita, after controlling for economic, demographic, and governance factors.
+This project investigates whether physical climate vulnerability predicts how much international climate finance a country receives, after controlling for economic, demographic, and governance factors.

 **Three supervised ML models** were trained and evaluated using cross-validation: